softlion/MvvmCross-UserInteraction/README.md

 MvvmCross-UserInteraction Plugin
 ================================

 MvvmCross plugin for interacting with the user from a view model.

 ##Versions
 new: WaitIndicator
-update: async methods were removed, as all methods are already posting code asynchronously on the main thread.
-fix: use RunOnUiThread on android to prevent some random crashes

 ##Features
 1. Alert - simple alert to the user, async or optional callback when done